-6.1 COPYING THE CONFIGURATION FOR USE ACROSS MULTIPLE JOBS

-Sometimes the same setup is required for different jobs, an example might be setting up a school where multiple classrooms have the same equipment setup.
-Since the A 6500A configuration is saved to the Micro SD card, simply by copying the contents of the SD card to another SD card removes the need to program more wall plates with the same configuration.
-If the configuration is slightly different, then the changes can be made to the saved configuration.
+Fig 6.2 6.1 COPYING THE CONFIGURATION FOR USE ACROSS MULTIPLE JOBS Sometimes the same setup is required for different jobs, an example might be setting up a school where multiple classrooms have the same equipment setup.
+One micro SD card can be used for multiple jobs simply by uploading the files from the SD card to multiple plates.
+7.0 SWAPPING BUTTONS The position of the buttons can be moved around the screen by using the "Swap with" command located in the Button/Swap with tab as shown in figure 7.1.

-7.0 SWAPPING BUTTONS

-The position of the buttons can be moved around the screen by using the "Swap with" command located in the Button/Swap with tab as shown in figure 7.1.
 Simply select the button to swap and the buttons will swap accordingly.